phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (uploaded-file tmp-file size error-status client-filename client-media-type)
 ```
-Creates a new uploaded-file struct
+Creates a new uploaded-file struct.

 ## `http/uploaded-file?`

 ```phel
 (uploaded-file? x)
 ```
-Checks if `x` is a instance of the uploaded-file struct
+Checks if `x` is a instance of the uploaded-file struct.

 ## `http/uri`

 ```phel
 (uri scheme userinfo host port path query fragment)
 ```
-Creates a new uri struct
+Creates a new uri struct.

 ## `http/uri-from-globals`